Stan Getz

-Stanley Getz (February 2, 1927 – June 6, 1991) was an American jazz saxophonist.
+Stan Getz (born Stanley Gayetski; February 2, 1927 – June 6, 1991) was an American jazz saxophonist.
 Playing primarily the tenor saxophone, Getz was known as "The Sound" because of his warm, lyrical tone, with his prime influence being the wispy, mellow timbre of his idol, Lester Young.
 Coming to prominence in the late 1940s with Woody Herman's big band, Getz is described by critic Scott Yanow as "one of the all-time great tenor saxophonists".
 Getz performed in bebop and cool jazz groups.
 Influenced by João Gilberto and Antônio Carlos Jobim, he also helped popularize bossa nova in the United States with the hit 1964 single "The Girl from Ipanema".

 Early life

-Stan Getz was born on February 2, 1927, at St. Vincent's Hospital in Philadelphia, Pennsylvania, United States.
-Getz's father Alexander ("Al") was a Ukrainian Jewish immigrant who was born in Mile End, London, in 1904, while his mother Goldie (née Yampolsky) was born in Philadelphia in 1907.
-His paternal grandparents Harris and Beckie Gayetski were originally from Kyiv, Ukraine but had migrated to escape the anti-Jewish pogroms to Whitechapel, in the East End of London.
+Stan Getz was born Stanley Gayetski on February 2, 1927, at St. Vincent's Hospital in Philadelphia, Pennsylvania, United States.
+Getz's father Alexander ("Al") was born in Mile End, London, in 1904, while his mother Goldie (née Yampolsky) was born in Philadelphia in 1907.
+His paternal grandparents Harris and Beckie Gayetski were originally from Kyiv, Ukraine, but had emigrated to escape the anti-Jewish pogroms to Whitechapel, in the East End of London.
 While in England they owned the Harris Tailor Shop at 52 Oxford Street for more than 13 years.
-In 1913, Harris and Beckie emigrated to the United States with their three sons Al, Phil, and Ben, following their son Louis Gayetski who had emigrated to the US the year before.
+In 1914, Harris and Beckie emigrated to the United States with their three sons Al, Phil, and Ben, following several siblings that had recently emigrated there.
 Getz's original family name, "Gayetski", was changed to Getz upon arrival in America.

 The Getz family first settled in Philadelphia, but during the Great Depression the family moved to New York City, seeking better employment opportunities.
 Getz worked hard in school, receiving straight A's, and finished sixth grade close to the top of his class.
-Getz's major interest was in musical instruments and he played a number of them before his father bought him his first saxophone, a $35 alto saxophone, when he was 13.
-He moved on quickly to play all other saxophones, as well as the clarinet, but fell in love with the sound of the tenor saxophone, and began practicing eight hours a day.
+Getz's major interest was in musical instruments and he played a number of them including the harmonica that he acquired at the age of twelve, before his father bought him his first saxophone, a $35 alto saxophone, when he was thirteen.
+He moved on quickly to play all other saxophones, as well as the clarinet, but fell in love with the sound of the tenor saxophone, and began practicing eight hours a day while studying with Bill Shiner, a well-known saxophone teacher in the Bronx.
 According to Getz, he only had about six months of lessons and never studied music theory or harmony.

 Getz attended James Monroe High School in the Bronx.
 In 1941, he was accepted into the All-City High School Orchestra of New York City.
 This gave him a chance to receive private, free tutoring from the New York Philharmonic's Simon Kovar, a bassoon player.
 He also continued playing the saxophone at dances and bar mitzvahs.
 He eventually dropped out of school in order to pursue his musical career but was later sent back to the classroom by the school system's truancy officers.